You Have Validated Your VLS-TS, Now What?

 Good News Or…?

-Ironically, on the 24th of July, I received convocations by email and mail for all four civic courses, with the first taking place on the 4th of August, the others on the 11th and 18th, with the last on September 22nd.
+Ironically, on the 24th of July, I received convocations by email and mail for all four civic courses.
+The first was to take place on the 4th of August, the others on the 11th and 18th, with the last on September 22nd.

-So now I am waiting for them to change me back to the region of Eure-et-Loir and to receive my convocations for the formation civique courses, but I have already successfully renewed my visa.
+At the time of writing in 2020, I was waiting for them to change me back to the region of Eure-et-Loir.
+I was also waiting to receive my convocations for the formation civique courses.
+At this time, I had already successfully renewed my visa.

 I hope you found this information useful or interesting.